Genus zero modular operad and absolute Galois group: Introduction

 In the main part of this article, we restrict ourselves to the study of this {\it hidden involution} and the {\it stacky} quotient operad with respect to it.

-The total automorphism groups of $\M_{0,n+1}$ were determined by A. Bruno and M. Mella.
+The total automorphism groups of $\overline{M}_{0,n+1}$ were determined by A. Bruno and M. Mella~\cite{BrMe}, using Kapranov’s description of $\M_{0,n}$ as the closure of a subscheme of a given Hilbert scheme.
 In our paper \cite{CoMa} we show how one can use their results in order to encode the total structure of symmetries of genus zero modular operad in two different combinatorial structures.

-Our principal results here, Theorem \ref{T:1} (Section \ref{S:stacky}), Theorem \ref{T:2} (Section \ref{S:NY}) and Theorem \ref{T:3} (Section \ref{S:Grav}) can be interpreted as showing ways to various objects upon which the absolute Galois group acts, such as points of maximum degeneration.
-The structures connecting various components of all these objects into a unity are again of operadic type, and important role among them is played by $NY$--operad, taking into account also complex conjugation.
+Our principal results here, Theorems 1, 2, and 3, can be interpreted as showing ways to various objects upon which the absolute Galois group acts, such as points of maximum degeneration mentioned in the Abstract above.
+The structures connecting various components of all these objects into a unity are again of operadic type, and important role among them is played by $NY$--operad, taking into account also complex conjugation and split-quaternonic structure.
+Finally, in the two last sections we investigate the geometry around the singular points of this moduli space with symmetries and mixed Hodge structures.
+It is particularly interesting since additional singular points arise, on this real realisation, from the 0-divisors of the split quaternion algebra.

 \centerline{\bf Acknowledgements}

 We are very grateful to the Max Planck Institute for Mathematics, for hospitality, support, and excellent working conditions.